2026 Calgary Stampeders season

-The 2026 Calgary Stampeders season is scheduled to be the 68th season for the team in the Canadian Football League and their 81st overall.
+The 2026 Calgary Stampeders season is the 68th season for the team in the Canadian Football League (CFL) and their 81st overall.
 The Stampeders will attempt to qualify for the playoffs for the second consecutive season, host a home playoff game for the first time since 2019, and win the ninth Grey Cup championship in franchise history.
-The 2026 CFL season is scheduled to be Dave Dickenson's 10th season as head coach and his fourth season as general manager.
+The 2026 CFL season is Dave Dickenson's 10th season as head coach and his fourth season as general manager.

 Offseason

-CFL National Draft
+CFL Canadian draft

-The 2026 CFL draft is scheduled to take place in the spring of 2026.
-The Stampeders are scheduled to have seven selections in the eight-round draft after trading their fourth-round pick for Lorenzo Mauldin.
+The 2026 CFL draft took place on April 28, 2026.
+The Stampeders had seven selections in the eight-round draft after trading their fourth-round pick for Lorenzo Mauldin.
+Not including traded picks or forfeitures, the team selected sixth in each round of the draft, after finishing third in the 2025 league standings.